 As a diabolical mastermind and a top-tier gangster, the Penguin lashes out his bitterness at the world around him, who he blames for his inferiority complex, through much more mundanely criminal means than some of his more colorful contemporaries - his collection of trick attack umbrellas notwithstanding.

-Penguin will appear in the upcoming film The Batman, played by Colin Farrell, before spinning off into his own HBO Max streaming series.
+Penguin appeared in the upcoming film The Batman, played by Colin Farrell, and will spin off into his own HBO Max streaming series.